chrisekelley/coconut/README.md

 ## Other useful info

 It's a pain to run 'couchapp push' everytime you make a change.
 Mike wrote a little [watchr](http://rubygems.org/gems/watchr) script that watches for changes to any relevant files and then automatically pushes them into your couch.
 To get it you need to install rubygems and watchr:

     apt-get install rubygems
     gem install watchr
+    watchr pouch.watchr

 ## Help!